matspettersson/IoTSummerCourse2021/report/report.md

     $ python3 -m there rm /flash/abc.py
     $ python3 -m there push bmp180.py  /flash/lib
 ```

+I upload the library files to the /flash/lib directory, and the main.py to the /flash directory.

 ## Hello world

 One way to test that you have got everything ok is to get the LED on the LoPy4 to blink.
 So put this code in your main.py file and run it on the LoPy4.